cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 stating the number of cards you have burnt.

-You can verify if the burn process is completed or not by plugging in one of the SD cards to a raspberry pi and starting it.
+You can verify if the burn process is completed or not by plugging in one of the SD cards to a Raspberry Pi and starting it.
 Raspberry Pi terminal appears asking your login and password.
-After the sucessfull authentication, now you can use your raspberry pi just like any other.
+After the successful authentication, now you can use your raspberry pi just like any other.